OUTDOOR ADVENTURE GUIDE: TIPS FOR VISITING MCCALL

 The cabin is very basic but has everything you need to survive, and it’s even open in the winter.
 The cabin has a wood-burning stove, 4-bunks, a propane cooktop, and a french press for your morning coffee.
 If you’ve been thinking about off-grid tiny home living, this is a great way to take a test run.
 All you need to bring is a warm sleeping bag, pillow, food, hot drinks, and lots of layers, and the friendly folks at Jug Mountain Ranch can shuttle you and your gear in.

 In the heart of McCall, this historic lakefront hotel is within walking distance of everything McCall has to offer.
-Rooms are comfortable (although the decor is slightly dated), there is an indoor saline pool, and the onsite restaurant has a continental breakfast so you can get on with your day.
+Rooms are comfortable, there is an indoor saline pool, and the onsite restaurant has a continental breakfast so you can get on with your day.

 There are a lot of unique Airbnbs all over Idaho in general, and it’s a great option for when you’re visiting Mcall, Idaho.
 Here are a few to check out.
 If you’ve never used Airbnb before, you can save $40 off your first stay by signing up with Bearfoot Theory’s Airbnb link.

 - A 6 bedroom cabin on 2.5 acres that’s close to everything

 - A small quaint downtown loft steps from restaurants and shops with a private hot tub on the balcony